saptarshibasu/kafka-study/README.md

   * `linger.ms` - The producer will wait for `linger.ms` duration before sending the batch to the broker unless the `batch.size` is full
 * Tuning for latency
   * `linger.ms = 0` (default) - The producer will send the message as soon as it has some data to send.
 Batching will still happen if more messages are           available at the    time of sending
+* With `enable.idempotence = true`, Kafka can keep the message ordring in a partitioning even with `max.in.flight.requests.per.connection = 5`
+* In the absence of `enable.idempotence = true`, if `max.in.flight.requests.per.connection` is more than `1` and `retries` is also enabled, the message order     can change if the first message fails and the second message succeeds

 ## Kafka Consumers